Aggregate Functions

 Return type:

-otherwise the same as the argument data type.
+• Other values are the same as the input data type.

 SELECT AVG(inv_quantity_on_hand) FROM tpcds.inventory;